When someone suffers a head injury during a car accident, they may experience memory loss after the crash.

 Memory Loss Symptoms

 Our head is very sensitive and is susceptible to injury in a car accident.
 Unlike broken bones and some other common injuries, head injuries may be difficult to diagnose and treat.
 Injuries are diagnosed using a variety of imaging tests such as CT scans and MRI.
-Some of the common symptoms of a head trauma are:
+Some of the common symptoms of head trauma are:

 - Neck pain